Yangjaecheon

 The stream is recessed, with major and minor roads above it on bridges and multiple parallel bike and pedestrian trails flanking it on tiered ledges.
 Public exercise equipment is provided along the stream, as well as benches and a variety of flowers.
-3.75km of the stream was appointed as Seoul Future heritage.
+3.75 km of the stream was appointed as Seoul Future Heritage.

 Course

 The stream flows from Gyeonggi Province into Seoul through different districts.
-It has a total length of 15.6km.
+It has a total length of 15.6 km.
 Its course is shown below: